sam-gordon-f/sam-gordon-f.github.io/_posts/Technical Series/cloudformation-series/2020-02-11-cloudformation-examples-dynamic-config.md

 <a name = "javascript"></a>
 ##### Lambda code - nodejs (Advertises the custom config)

-The below has a javascript (nodeJS) function that looks up details (from a source of your choosing), and then returns a key map to cloudformation
+The below is a javascript (nodeJS) function that looks up details (from a source of your choosing), and then returns a key map to Cloudformation

 ```javascript
 // include the main SDK